The Scarecrow (album)

-The Scarecrow is the third full-length album by Tobias Sammet's German rock opera project Avantasia, released on 25 January 2008 through Nuclear Blast Records.
+The Scarecrow is the third full-length album by Tobias Sammet's German metal opera project Avantasia, released on 25 January 2008 through Nuclear Blast Records.
 It is the first part of "The Wicked Trilogy" and it is followed by The Wicked Symphony and Angel of Babylon.
 Sammet explained in a 2016 interview that he managed to have Alice Cooper after drummer Eric Singer asked him.
 Cooper requested to have a listen to the song first and then accepted to be part of it.
+Commenting on the album's 17th anniversary in January 2025, Sammet said The Scarecrow "laid the foundation of what Avantasia is today" and that it "marks the birth of Avantasia after our first tentative steps a few years before".

 Plot

 The Scarecrow is a concept album about the tragic story of a lonesome creature, emotionally isolated from his environment and suffering from a distorted sensory perception.
 His feelings for the love of his life unrequited, he sets off on a journey exploring his left-hand path, striving for inner peace, ploughing his way to approval and eventually facing temptation at the inner depths of the human soul.
+The album was described as "an Icarus kind of story" by Sammet, as well as containing elements of Edward Scissorhands and Faust.
 The story continues on the albums The Wicked Symphony and Angel of Babylon.